 Before we get started, here are the things you need to complete the valuation:

-A balance sheet from within the last month or couple months - if you've had a funding round then the balance sheet must be from after the round
+- A balance sheet within the last month or so and if you've had a funding round recently the balance sheet must be after the round.

 Step 1: Add an option pool

 Choose 'Create option pool, create approval documents' if you need to get approvals from shareholders/investors/board to create an option pool, this is the authority to allot.
 We will provide you with these documents.
 Please see our detailed article on how to create a new option pool here:How to create an Option Pool